Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 If we look at the layer example **SlamBoxes** of the [Using the AR-vos app tutorial](UsingAR-vosApp.md#slam-example), one tap will place a yellow center box surrounded by four other boxes.
 The central yellow cube seems to be static, whereas all the other boxes have various animations.

-BUT if you click the yellow BellCube, all the cubes start rotating around, with the yellow BellCube as the origin.
+BUT if you click the yellow BellCube, all the cubes start rotating around, with the yellow BellCube at the origin.
 Since the other 4 cubes also have their own animations, it seems that the boxes have a very complex behavior.

 ![AR-vosSLAMBoxes1x_horiz512h](/documentation/images/AR-vosSLAMBoxes1x_horiz512h.png)